 - Financial aid guidance

-Participants are required to meet with a staff member on a regular basis during the first semester in the program; after the first semester participants meet with staff at least twice each semester.
-Mid-term progress is also monitored by sending progress reports to participant’s professors.
+Participants are required to meet with a staff member on a regular basis during all semesters in the program.
+Midterm progress is also monitored by sending progress reports to participant’s professors.
 Staff members review progress reports with students.